 He followed that up with the best club season of his career to date, scoring 39 goals in 43 appearances for PSG in 2018/19.
 Frighteningly fast, immensely skilful and a cool, composed figure in front of goal, the sky’s the limit for France’s boy wonder.

 Who else?
 Arguably the world’s best passer, dribbler, creator and finisher, the tag of ‘forward’ feels insufficient for a player of Messi’s unparalleled genius.
 The Argentine is the most complete footballer around, able to score, assist and control the tempo of a game – and usually doing all three within the space of 90 minutes.

-The Champions League has eluded him in the last four seasons and his list of international honours remains empty.
+The Champions League has eluded him since 2015 and his list of international honours remains empty.
 Yet that doesn’t diminish Messi's standing – he’s still won Europe’s foremost competition three times, after all – or negate his strong claim to be the greatest player of all time.